mamylinx/mamylinx/README.md

 - 👋 Hi, I’m @mamylinx
-- 👀 I’m interested in robotic, blockchain and machine learning
+- 👀 I’m interested in robotic, eletrical engineering and machine learning
 - 🌱 I’m currently learning Golang and Rust programming
-- 💞️ I’m looking to collaborate on Golang and Robotic projects.
+- 💞️ I’m looking to collaborate on Golang and healthtech projects.
 - 📫 How to reach me?

 <!---